AlphaeusNg/AlphaeusNg/README.md

 Hi there 👋

 - 🔭 I’m Alphaeus, a Year 4 computer science undergraduate at NTU
 - 🤔 Interested in different areas of AI.
-CV and NLP.
+In particular, CV, and NLP.
 - 📫 Feel free to reach me at alphaolivegreen@gmail.com / ang096@e.ntu.edu.sg
 - ⚡ Fun fact: I once ate ~1kg of salmon at one go.
 - 😄 Thanks for dropping by!